precice/precice.github.io/pages/community/precice-workshop-2022.md

     <details class="workshop-event" id="Uekermann"><summary>Benjamin Uekermann: You support preCICE – preCICE supports you</summary>
     <p>Authors: <a>Benjamin Uekermann</a> <br/></p>
     <p>Funding open-source research software such as preCICE in a sustainable manner is a challenge.
-Moreover, during the last year, the amount of support requests and collaborations has reached the manageable limit of the preCICE core team.
+Moreover, during the past year, the amount of support requests and collaborations has reached the manageable limit of the preCICE core team.
 We are introducing a preCICE support program to solve both issues – such that you can support preCICE and, thus, we can support you in a better and more reliable way.
 In this talk, we step you through our thought process that led to the program and discuss its funding and support options.</p>
     </details>

-* 14:30 - 15:00 Speakers in break out rooms for Q&A
+* 14:30 - 15:00 Speakers in breakout rooms for Q&A
 * 15:00 - 15:30 Break (Offline)
 * 15:30 - 17:00 preCICE Course I (Main Hall)

-  <details class="workshop-event" id="courseI"><summary>preCICE Course I: Basics and Tools</summary>
+  <details class="workshop-event" id="courseI"><summary>preCICE Course I: Basics</summary>
   <p>Instructors: <a href="https://www.in.tum.de/en/i05/people/personen/gerasimos-chourdakis/">Gerasimos Chourdakis</a>, <a href="https://www.simtech.uni-stuttgart.de/exc/people/Uekermann/">Benjamin Uekermann</a><br/>
   Affiliation: Technical University of Munich, University of Stuttgart, preCICE developers.</p>
   <p>A hands-on introduction to preCICE, recommended for new users that want to learn how to couple their own codes.</p>
-  <p>We will couple two simple Python codes, discussing the basic methods of the preCICE API and the structure of the configuration file.
-We will then also look into tools useful for developing and debugging coupled simulations.</p>
+  <p>We will couple two simple Python codes, discussing the basic methods of the preCICE API and the structure of the configuration file.</p>
   <p>We will need preCICE v2.3.0, Python 3.6 or newer, and the Python bindings.
 Optionally, please also install ParaView and gnuplot, or similar software to visualize VTK point data and CSV files.
-If you prefer to try everything in a Virtual Machine, you can use the <a href="https://app.vagrantup.com/precice/boxes/precice-vm">Vagrant Box</a> (VirtualBox image) <a href="https://app.vagrantup.com/precice/boxes/precice-vm">precice/precice-vm</a>.</p>
+If you prefer to try everything in a Virtual Machine before setting up your own system (recommended), you can use the <a href="https://precice.org/installation-vm.html">preCICE Demo Virtual Machine</a>.</p>
   <p>See the "preCICE Course II" for more topics and additional technical requirements.</p>
   </details>